Wednesday

 Foundation tier: grades 1 to 5.
 Higher tier: grades 4 to 9.

-The course will be held face to face in centre and runs the whole year; including seven Saturday day schools.
+The course will be mainly held face to face in centre and runs the whole year including five mandatory exam preparation Saturday day schools.
 A full schedule of dates will be given out on the first session; we will do our best not to change any dates, but this occasionally happens due to unforeseen circumstances.

-The course will be taught as a linear course and certification is available in May/June 2023, the qualification consists of three equally-weighted written examination papers.
-All three papers must be at the same tier of entry and must be completed in May/June 2023.
+The course will be taught as a linear course and certification is available in May/June 2025, the qualification consists of three equally weighted written examination papers.
+All three papers must be at the same tier of entry and must be completed in May/June 2025.
 Each paper is 1 hour and 30 minutes long.
 Paper 1 is a non-calculator exam; a calculator is allowed for Paper 2 and Paper 3.

 Learning Outcomes: By the end of the whole year course you will have the opportunity to: